encreinformatique/dummy-repo/dummy-file.md

-This is a dummy file for the article.
+This is a modified dummy file for the article.